Now you can explore The Vampire

-- You may get to actually see the cast of The Vampire Diaries filming while you’re there.
+You may get to actually see (some of the former) cast of The Vampire Diaries filming while you’re there.
 Now I’m not guaranteeing anything, but let’s just say they are known to ham it up with fans when they are done and being seen with Jess is never going to hurt the situation.

 Here are some of The Vampire Diaries filming locations I was able to see on the Mystic Falls Tour

 Many scenes are shot here.
 Bench scenes, town scenes and more.
 As soon as you stand in the Square you feel like you’re in the show.
 It’s pretty cool.

 The show has to remove the props because people tend to steal them.
 This one got to stay though!
 Pretty cool!

 Gah!
 The Mystic Grill like for really reals!
 So cool hearing about all the scenes filmed here.
 You can actually eat inside, however, keep in mind all the inside stuff is filmed at a soundstage.
 P.S. the food is UHMAZE!